 The transmission line are passing through Plain*/Hilly*/Snow Zone* area.

-…… Fill in the blanks with details applicable for respective projects/packages

 The Contractor shall have to construct these transmission lines completely from M/C common towers to dead end tower at Naharlagun end.
 Stringing shall also be carried out from D/C towers of the lines mentioned at Cl.1.1.1 up to DE towers/Gantries of Naharlagun substation.

 Access to the Line and Right of Way